Sam George (soccer)

-Sam George (born June 29, 1970 in Mission Viejo, California) is a retired American soccer midfielder who played two seasons in the Western Soccer Alliance, three in the Continental Indoor Soccer League and four in Major League Soccer.
+Sam George (born June 29, 1970) is an American retired soccer midfielder who played two seasons in the Western Soccer Alliance, three in the Continental Indoor Soccer League and four in Major League Soccer.

 Youth

 George grew up playing soccer with the North Huntington Beach Futbol Club.
 In 1988, he entered UCLA where he played on the Bruins soccer team from 1988 to 1991.
 In 1990, the Bruins won the NCAA Men's Soccer Championship.